ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails
 * Phase 2 Warp for P2 in Diablon Boss
-* Checkpoint Bonus (Rings, Bubble, Lives) are always 10 rings if P2 activates checkpoint
-* Worm Enemies and AlienShips will only target P1

 ## Done so far:
 * Level chunks load/unload based on both players